How to Buy a Handgun in Canada: Regulatory and Procedural Steps

 - Unload the handgun and disable it with a trigger lock or equivalent.

-- Lock it again inside a case or container.
+- Place it inside a locked case or container.

 - Transport the handgun to your police-approved destination by a route the law considers “reasonably direct.”